wpeverest/everest-forms/readme.txt

 == Changelog ==

 = 1.7.2 - 16-10-2020 =
+* Enhancement - Add search fields on builder page.
 * Enhancement - Add supports for Campaign Monitor Addon.
-* Enhancement - Add search fields on builder page.
 * Enhancement - Add Plan name instead of PRO label on form templates.
 * Fix - Message for the required file upload field.
+* Tweak - Improve Jconfirm content for new lines with some css.

 = 1.7.1 - 14-09-2020 =
 * Enhancement - Add supports for email Templates Addon.